pattertj/quantalytics/TECHNICAL_GUIDE.md

 1. Ensure naming follows the clarity-first rule and the helper sits in the correct namespace.
 2. Run formatting/linting if configured (currently `ruff check .` in Development instructions).
-3. Run `uv run pytest --cov=quantalytics --cov-report=term-missing` (or document why it could not run).
+3. Run `uv run pytest --cov=quantalytics --cov-report=term-missing --cov-fail-under=80` (or document why it could not run).
 4. Run `pre-commit run --all-files` until the hook set passes cleanly.
 4. Update README quickstart/examples if the change affects core workflows.
 5. Update the Docusaurus docs and this technical guide when public behavior shifts.